How-to guide

 Goals for growth

-By mastering these advanced metrics and setting ambitious, yet attainable, goals, you can significantly boost your chances of long-term success.
+Master these advanced metrics and set ambitious, yet attainable goals, and you can significantly boost your chances of long-term success.

 How to shift to a subscription model mindset